ERIGrid/Holistic-Test-Description/README.md

 For _regular use_, refer to the templates:
  * Test Case "canvas" -- for initial drafting of test cases; e.g. print out as A3 format and fill out during face-to-face meetings
- * Test Description Templates -- typical use: one document per test cases, then test specifications and experiment specification templates
+ * Test Description Templates -- typical use: one document per test cases, then test specifications and experiment specification tables can be repeated multiple times.

 ## License
 The documents in this project are licensed under the Creative Commons Attribution 4.0 International license.
 Depending on usage, different forms of attribution are suitable.
-For scientific publications, both [1] and [2] (see section "References" below).
+For scientific publications, we suggest to cite [1] for scientific background; for purely technical work, refer to the Zenodo release (doi) of this material [2] (see section "References" below).
 Any source code within documents, source code and document sources (in case of Latex) are licensed under the MIT license.

 ## References
 Documents recommended for attribution: